7 Strategies for Dealing With Inappropriate Interview Questions and More

 Seven Strategies for Dealing With Inappropriate Interview Questions

 Since people conduct interviews, missteps may occur in the way information is asked and/or provided.
 Some mistakes may be unintentional.
 Others may be deliberate and unethical.
 It is up to you to determine the importance of the potential job in deciding how to address out-of-bound inquiries.
-These are not the only strategies which could be used to approach difficult missteps by interviewers, but these are starting ideas for you to think about before your meeting with your potential employer.
+These are not the only strategies that could be used to approach difficult missteps by interviewers, but these are starting ideas for you to think about before your meeting with your potential employer.
 Remember: In answering everything correctly, you still may not be hired by the firm.

-- You could ignore the fact the query is illegal.
 You may say something such as: “I usually don’t discuss that topic.
 Can we proceed to the next question?”

-- You may decide to answer the question as it is presented to you.
 However, you have the right to decline to respond to illegal questions.

-- You may indicate the question being asked is prohibited by law.
 Although this may be embarrassing to an employer, you can explain that you would still like to proceed with the interview.
 In this scenario, you may say: “Although that is an issue which should not be discussed legally at an interview, I still would like to continue with the process without talking about that topic.”

-- Ask for Clarification – If an interviewer asks an inappropriate question, you may seek clarification using an open-ended question.
+If an interviewer asks an inappropriate question, you may seek clarification using an open-ended question.
 For example, an interviewer may inappropriately inquire about age by saying: “The tech field is full of hotshot young folk.
 How are you going to fit in here because most of our employees are straight from college?”
 You may respond: “Did you mean the rapid pace of tech innovation may be exhausting?
-I have successfully helped launched several technology start-ups in this area and working long hours is not a problem for me when the job must be completed.”
+I have successfully helped launch several technology start-ups in this area and working long hours is not a problem for me when the job must be completed.”
 In this example, the interviewee sidestepped the issue of age and focused on the job requirements to keep the interview moving forward.

-- Terminate the Interview – If the interview continues to focus on inappropriate topics, you have the right to simply end the interview.
+If the interview continues to focus on inappropriate topics, you have the right to simply end the interview.
 However, this may have the consequence of you not being able to find work at the employer.
 Yet, if you must decide to end an interview, you have made the decision that the business or organization wasn’t the right fit for you.

 Getting Prepared for Your Interview